Installing a Modula-2 Environment

 [ top ] Free Editors with M-2 Highlighting

-- Vim: vi improved - love it or hate it.
+- Vim: Vi improved - love it or hate it.
 It's half a day of learning the basics (and that's four hours of real learning), after this you'll know if you like the program.
-I use a version called gvim to edit this page.
+I learned to love it and also use it to edit these pages.

 - Emacs: I did never get used to it.
 Some say it's the best, some hate it (just because they never learned to use it?).